ErfanEtesami/AdML_Course_Project/README.md

-# Nonlinear Dimensionality Reduction Algorithms “Comparison of LLE and Modified LLE”
+# Nonlinear Dimensionality Reduction Algorithms "Comparison of LLE and Modified LLE"

 This is the course project of the Advanced Machine Learning (AdML) course at EPFL (MICRO-570).<br>